Hello, I am James Adam.

 I’ve been using Ruby since 2002, which is a relatively long time.
 I love using Ruby but I try and keep my eyes open for whatever else might come along in the future.

 I am very interested in exploring the emergent behaviour of simple systems.
-My PhD thesis explored this within the context of simulated multi-agent systems, but projects like Go Free Range and Ruby Manor can also be interpreted as explorations of the simplest systems that may yield valuable behaviour and structure.
+My PhD thesis explored this within the context of simulated multi-agent systems, but projects like Good Enough, Go Free Range and Ruby Manor can also be interpreted as explorations of the simplest systems that may yield valuable behaviour and structure.